mlisocialure/houndify_sdk/README.md

 # houndify_sdk
 Houndify is a really cool platform by Sound Hound that allows anyone to add smart, voice enabled, conversational interfaces to anything with an internet connection.
-For more information on this see here: (https://www.houndify.com/docs)
+For more information on this see here: (https://www.houndify.com/docs).
+You may have to create a new user login first.

 The Houndify platform is still in beta.
 This little project is aimed at automating the maintenance and upgrade of